-Hagit Muriel Elul is Co-Chair of Hughes Hubbard’s Arbitration practice group and is a New York-based partner practicing in the fields of business dispute resolution.
-She handles high-stakes international arbitration and cross-border litigation involving pharmaceutical, intellectual property, energy, construction and commercial contracts.
-Her clients are based globally in Asia, Europe, and Latin America.
+Hagit Muriel Elul is Co-Chair of Hughes Hubbard’s Arbitration practice group and is a New York-and California-based partner.
+She handles high-stakes cross-border litigation and international arbitration involving pharmaceuticals, intellectual property, energy and construction.

-Hagit’s experience handling complex international arbitrations has earned her recognition as a leading practitioner of commercial dispute resolution, with sources noting that Hagit ‘thinks ten steps ahead’ and ‘combines exceptional command of forensic detail, with first-class presentation and cross-examination skills.’
+Hagit’s experience handling complex international arbitrations has earned her recognition in Chambers USA, The Legal 500, Global Arbitration Review and other publications as a leading practitioner of commercial dispute resolution, with sources noting:

 Hagit sits as an arbitrator regularly and frequently writes and lectures on topics related to international business disputes.
-She is chair of the Arbitration Committee of the International Institute for Conflict Prevention & Resolution (CPR) and a founding Board Member of the New York International Arbitration Center.
+She is chair of the Arbitration Committee of the International Institute for Conflict Prevention & Resolution (CPR), member of the ICC Commission and a founding Board Member of the New York International Arbitration Center.